The Neo-Impressionism Painter – Maximilien Luce

 Luce & the Neo-Impressionism Art Movement

 Luce is now living in Montmartre and mingles in artistic circles.
-He befriends other Parisian painters, including Camille Pissarro, Georges Seurat and Paul Signac.
+He befriends other Parisian painters, including Pissarro, Seurat and Signac.
 The famous four – Pissarro, Signac, Seurat and Luce will eventually work together, influence each other’s painting style and create a new form of painting – Neo-impressionism (pointillism).

 Neo-Impressionism Paintings reflecting the every day life of the Proletariat